ruslo/CGold/docs/tutorials/variables/environment.rst

 * CMake can set, unset and read environment variables
 * Check carefully configure-build steps where you set environment variables
 * Child processes will inherit environment variables of parent
-* Do not make your CMake code depend on environment variable if that variable may change
+* Do not make your CMake code depends on environment variable if that variable may change